telenovelachuan/predictive_widget_maintenance/README.md

 4. Construct Keras neural network for the dataset on cluster 2.
 Less layers and nerons are needed since training data becomes less.
 Leaky-ReLU and Adadelta optimizer still outperformed all the other options.
 ![history_c2](https://github.com/telenovelachuan/predictive_widget_maintenance/blob/master/reports/figures/failure_predicting/training_history_c2.png)

-5. From the 2 models for cluster 1 and 2, the units with largest failure probability in the next 30 days are:
+5. For the test units from 20 to 49, find their corresponding model based on cluster and predict the failure probabilities.
+The units with biggest failure probability in the next 30 days are:

 	- unit 42: 0.122